 The main thing that no one tells you about being a military spouse is that this life changes you.
 It changes you irreversibly for the better.

-When you move thousands of miles away from everything and everyone you have ever known, your husband is deployed, and shit hits the fan (and shit most definitely WILL hit the fan), you are left with the reality that you only have yourself to rely on.
+You move thousands of miles away from your support system and your husband deploys, you face the reality that you have only yourself to rely on.
 And you adapt to that.

 Not only will being a military spouse make you stronger, but it also makes you so much more grateful.
 I am unbelievably thankful for small things that I took for granted before the Army.